 The heat has been so brutal that 2018 is on pace to be the fourth hottest summer on record, according to the National Oceanic and Atmospheric Administration (NOAA) – exceeded only by record summer heat in 2015, 2016 and 2017.

 With climate change bringing more extreme weather, our summers are getting hotter and longer, which means air conditioners are working harder to keep homes comfortable.
 Since heating and cooling make up about 35% of energy usage in the average home, these hot summers have a real impact on home energy costs.

 If you’re not looking forward to another high utility bill, now is a great time to set goals to make your home more efficient in the remaining hot weeks of summer and early fall.
 Here are a few tips for reining in your utility bill and keeping your budget on track.

-- Check your home’s Trends.
+- Check your home’s trends.
 Look at last summer’s utility bills as a baseline for potential billings for the last weeks of summer.
-Then in the Sense app, check the Trends section to see how your energy usage has been trending in June and July.
+Then in the Sense app, check the Dashboard to see how your energy usage has been trending in June and July.
 Depending on your local climate, August and September will probably look pretty similar.